matboivin/test-lol/doc/process.md

 > FTPS, Grafana, Wordpress, PhpMyAdmin and nginx’s kind must be "LoadBalancer".
 Influxdb and MySQL’s kind must be "ClusterIP".
 Other entries can be present, but none of them can be of kind "NodePort".

-`type: LoadBalancer` -> exposes the service externally using a load balancer
+type: `LoadBalancer` -> exposes the service externally using a load balancer
+type: `ClusterIP` -> the service is accessible within the cluster, not meant for external access

 ## Load balancer